Discrete Diffusion Schr\"odinger Bridge Matching for Graph Transformation: Theoretical Background

 \end{definition} Among the measures with the coupling $\Lambda_{0,\tau} \ne \mathbb{P}^{\text{SB}}_{0,\tau}$, the minimizer of the KL-divergence to the reference process is the (non-Markov) reciprocal projection $\Pi_{\mathcal{R}}(\Lambda)$.
 The reciprocal projection consists of a mixture of bridges, where each bridge is derived from Doob’s h-transform with the realization of an end-point pair $(x, y) \sim \Lambda_{0,\tau}$ \citep{levin2017markov}.
 Obviously, it preserves the initial-terminal coupling.
 Although each pinned-down bridge is Markov (see \cref{lemma:h-transform}), the mixture is generally not Markov. \begin{definition} (Markov Projection) \\ Given a path measure $\Lambda\in \mathcal{R}(\mathbb{Q})$, a Markov path measure that minimizes the reverse KL-divergence to $\Lambda$ is called as Markov projection of $\Lambda$,

 \end{definition} The Markov projection preserves the marginal distribution at all times $t$, but does not preserve the coupling.
-Furthermore, the generator and the reverse KL-divergence of the Markov projection over c\'adl\'ag paths are explicitly derived in the \cref{prop:Markov projection}.
+Furthermore, the generator of the projected Markov measure and the reverse KL-divergence $D_{\text{KL}}(\Lambda\Vert \Pi_{\mathcal{M}}(\Lambda))$ are explicitly derived in the \cref{prop:Markov projection}.

 For a given reciprocal process $\Lambda^{(0)}\in\mathcal{R}(\mathbb{Q})$, we consider a sequence $(\Lambda^{(n)})_{n\in\mathbb{N}}$ which is defined by the recurrence relation:

 where $\Lambda_{0}^{(0)}=\Gamma$ and $\Lambda_{\tau}^{(0)}=\Xi$.
 Under mild assumptions, the resulting sequence of measures of iterative projection converges to $\mathbb{P}^{\text{SB}}$ in law (see \cref{theorem:convergence,appendix.a.proof of convergence}).